Explore UAB

 Translational Science

 Translation is the process of ‘turning science into health.’1 Translational science is systematically addressing a major barrier(s) that prohibits translating research from one stage to the next.
 The goal is to address common causes of inefficiency and failure in research (i.e. translational barriers) to elevate the efficiency and effectiveness of getting more treatments to more people.
-Examples of translational barriers include incorrect predictions of drug toxicity and efficacy, lack of data interoperability, regulatory processes and ineffective patient recruitment 2-8.
-Translational barriers are not confined to a specific disease.
+Some examples of translational barriers include lack of patient/community engagement in the development and implementation of health interventions, ineffective participant recruitment and retention, lack of data fidelity, interoperability and/or transparency, failure in clinical trial design, and incorrect predictions of drug toxicity and efficacy.

 Translational Science in Pilot Projects